kevinwilson/kevinwilson.github.io/index.md

 ### A Comparision of Machine Learning Methods for the Prediction of MRSA Infection in Surgical Patients

+> This abstract presents prelimiary results from my PhD research and aims to determine whether MRSA infection can be predicted based on a range of demographic factors and clinical signs and symptoms.

 #### Description of the Problem

 Methicillin-resistant Staphylococcus aureus (MRSA) is the leading cause of antibiotic resistance related mortality in surgical patients.[^1] Effective prediction of MRSA would facilitate the prophylactic use of appropriate antibiotics or application of other prevention techniques, which have been shown to improve clinical outcomes.[^2]  While there is a range of patient, procedural and hospital level factors that have been shown to increase the risk of a surgical patient contracting a MRSA infection, research is less clear on the best approaches to developing predictive models for incorporation into a clinical decision support system.
 This study will compare two common modeling approaches — logistic regression (LR) and artificial neural networks (ANN)—for the prediction of MRSA infection in patients undergoing major surgical procedures (MSPs) in the United States.